 - 1 tablespoon vanilla extract

-- 3 large eggs, room temperature
+- 3 large eggs (50 grams each, out of shell), room temperature

 - Preheat the oven to 350 °F (175 °C) and line an 8"×8" (20cmx20cm) pan with parchment paper.